gustafnk/h-include/README.md

 to use a polyfill for enabling [W3C Custom Elements](http://w3c.github.io/webcomponents/spec/custom/) for browsers not supporting it.

 We recommend using [document-register-element](https://github.com/WebReflection/document-register-element) (3KB) as the polyfill for [W3C Custom Elements](http://w3c.github.io/webcomponents/spec/custom/).

+## On HTTP/2

+Browsers with HTTP/2 are [using HTTP/2 for xhr requests as well](http://stackoverflow.com/questions/32592258/do-current-xhr-implementations-take-advantage-of-http-2).
+So if both the server and the current browser supports HTTP/2, all requests made with h-include will go through the same TCP connection, given that they have the same origin.